Cloud computing economics can help companies save time and money along with providing multitudes of benefits. Read on to know more.

-Back in pre-cloud computing era, organizations had to invest heavily in the infrastructure, manpower, and training to set up their IT department.
+Back in the pre-cloud computing era, organizations had to invest heavily in the infrastructure, manpower, and training to set up their IT department.
 This was time-consuming, relatively inflexible, and expensive.
-With the evolution of cloud computing, this is now the go-to solution for all sorts of companies as cloud computing can help companies save time and money along with providing multitudes of benefits.
+With the evolution of cloud computing, this is now the go-to solution for all sorts of companies.
+Cloud computing economics can help companies save time and money along with providing multitudes of benefits.
 Many reliable cloud providers usually provide several customized configurations to address the need for all kinds of small or large businesses.
-Because of this, return on your technology investment is often high as your business move to the cloud.
+Because of this, the return on your technology investment is often high as your business move to the cloud.

-Now here is where the economics of cloud computing comes in action.
-Let's take a holistic approach to calculating the cost of cloud computing.
+Now here is where the economics of cloud computing comes into action.
+Let's take a holistic approach to calculate the cost of cloud computing.

 To put the cost of a cloud solution into perspective, you need to calculate the total cost of ownership (TCO) for the on-premises first.
-You can calculate that by figuring out the cost of the equipment you need, cost of the capital and the project lifespan of the equipment.
-You can also include the installation and maintenance cost as well.
+You can calculate that by figuring out the cost of the equipment you need, the cost of the capital, and the project lifespan of the equipment.
+You can also include the installation and maintenance costs as well.

 Cost of your current data center

 That's the first step- to calculate the amount of time, money, and infrastructure required in running your current data center.
 Once you determine the scope and scale of your current IT infrastructure, it will provide you with the baseline to help you calculate the potential cost of the cloud resources you'll consume and compare it to current cost levels.